We've all had the experience of burning something in our home or having a fire break out!

 The odor of charred popcorn is harmful.
 Smoke scents can be caused by debris lodged beneath stove burners, stuff jammed in toasters, or the iconic scorched-popcorn-in-the-microwave situation.
-I will show ways to get rid of the burnt smell from specific foods.
+I will show you how to get rid of the burnt smell in your house from specific foods.

 Food that has a sweet smell can be removed by doing the following: First and foremost, separate the milk with a fresh, clean utensil.
 After that, cook 2 cinnamon sticks (1 inch long) in desi ghee, then pour this combination into milk.
 The smell of burnt milk will be entirely eliminated from the milk as a result of this procedure.

 Cut up a couple of potatoes and toss them in with the dish.
 Simmer for 45 minutes on low to medium heat.
 The potatoes will absorb the flavors and aromas, masking the charred flavor.